Stucco Patch Materials: What Actually Works

 Common Brands: Rapid Set Stucco Patch, Eisenwall.

-Best For: Deep structural repairs where time is money.
+Best For: Deep structural repairs (spalling, impact damage) where project time is critical.

 Common Brands: LaHabra Color Patch, Omega ColorTek.

-The Strategy: Use these products only for the top layer to match the texture and color of your home.
-Do not use expensive color patch material to fill a deep hole; it will sag and crack.
+The Strategy: These premium products should only be utilized for the top aesthetic layer to match the texture and color of your home.
+Do not waste expensive color patch material attempting to fill a deep hole; it lacks the necessary aggregate structure and will sag under its own weight.

 Common Brands: Quikrete Fiberglass Reinforced Stucco, Omega One-Coat.

-Composition: Portland cement mixed with chopped fiberglass strands.
+Composition: Heavy Portland cement heavily intermixed with chopped fiberglass strands.

-Best For: Large patches (over 1 sq. ft.), window infills, and fixing water damage.
+Best For: Large volumetric patches (over 1 sq. ft.), window infills, and repairing deep water damage where the wire lath is exposed.

-Regardless of which material you choose, new cement struggles to stick to old, dusty cement.
-You must use a Bonding Agent.
+Regardless of which advanced material you select, wet cement inherently struggles to bond to old, dry, dusty cement.
+To ensure failure-free adhesion, you must utilize a Bonding Agent.

-- Liquid Bond (Weld-Crete): Painted onto the old surface like glue before applying the patch.
+- Liquid Bond (e.g., Weld-Crete): A blue liquid painted directly onto the old, prepared surface like glue before troweling the new patch.

-- Acrylic Additive: Mixed directly into the patch material (replacing some water) to increase adhesion and flexibility.
+- Acrylic Admixture: A milky liquid mixed directly into the dry patch material (replacing a portion of the gauging water) to substantially increase adhesion, flexibility, and cure strength.

-If the hole is deep (exposing wire), use Fiber-Reinforced Base Coat.
-If you are just skimming the surface to hide a blemish, use a Finish Patch.
+Repairing stucco requires you to choose the material based on the depth of the damage.
+If the hole is deep and exposes the wire, utilize a Fiber-Reinforced Base Coat.
+If you are merely skimming the surface to hide a blemish, utilize a Finish Patch.
 Avoid the pre-mixed tubs for anything larger than a golf ball.
-Using the right chemistry ensures the patch moves with your house, not away from it.
+Engineering your repair ensures the patch moves with your house, not away from it.

 Frequently Asked Questions About Stucco